Lewis Lyne: Italy

-The capture of Naples followed days later, with Lieutenant-General Richard McCreery's British X Corps (under which command the 56th Division was serving) advancing on the left of the US Fifth Army, reaching the defensive line on the Volturno river by 9 October.
-On the day after, the division's GOC, Major-General Graham, was injured and Lyne, the most senior brigade commander, took temporary command of the division for the Volturno crossing.
-Although the other two X Corps divisions, the 7th Armoured and 46th, the gained a foothold across the river, the 56th Division managed only to gain a weak foothold, which was not exploited.
+The capture of Naples followed days later, with Lieutenant General Richard McCreery's British X Corps (under which command the 56th Division was serving) advancing on the left of the US Fifth Army, reaching the defensive line on the Volturno river by 9 October.
+The day after, the division's GOC, Major General Graham, was injured and Lyne, the most senior brigade commander, took temporary command of the division for the Volturno crossing.
+Although the other two X Corps divisions, the 7th Armoured and 46th, gained a foothold across the river, the 56th Division managed only to gain a weak foothold, which was not exploited.
 The division had to use the US 3rd Division's crossing point.
 Around this time the 168th Brigade (which was detached from the division in April) also returned to the 56th Division.
-On 15 October Major-General Gerald Templer arrived to take command of the division, and Lyne returned to the 169th Brigade.
+On 15 October Major General Gerald Templer arrived to take command of the division, and Lyne returned to the 169th Brigade.

 The division's next task was to assault Monte Camino, the last major feature before the Winter Line (or Gustav Line), which failed in mid-November with heavy losses, mainly to the 201st Guards Brigade, with Lyne himself being wounded on 13 November.
 Returning by early December, the division, with Lyne's brigade playing a major role, was supported by a very heavy artillery barrage and took part in the second attempt to capture Monte Camino, which was taken and the Germans finally thrown off the mountain.
 On 8 January 1944, however, Lyne returned to hospital and so missed the division's crossing of the Garigliano river during the first Battle of Monte Cassino.
-He returned again to the brigade on 21 January, as it captured the first peaks of the Aurunci Mountains.
+He returned to the brigade on 21 January, as it captured the first peaks of the Aurunci Mountains.

-After holding their positions gained for the next few weeks, the 56th Division was ordered to the Anzio beachhead in early February, where the Allied forces there were in serious trouble.
+After holding its positions for the next few weeks, the 56th Division was ordered to the Anzio beachhead in early February, where the Allied forces there were in serious trouble.